 The Mission of KCHU is to make public radio available to everyone

 in the Prince William Sound and Copper River regions

 KCHU is a 501(c)(3) non-profit and is publicly supported by the listeners throughout a 46,000 square mile broadcast area.
 The station serves seven communities around Prince William Sound and the Copper River Basin.
 KCHU is repeated by translators in Cordova, Whittier, Tatitlek, Chenega Bay and Chitina, and is carried by two full-service licensed stations in McCarthy and Glennallen.

 KCHU provides news stories from all our communities, regional call-in shows and statewide information from the Alaska Public Radio Network.
 National and international news is available from National Public Radio and other national networks and local affiliates.
 KCHU supports local non-profit organizations with announcements several times a day.
 Public Service Announcements provide information about services and events.
-We broadcast messages and announcements for remote listeners who do not have phones or other methods of communication.
-Because we are the only radio station available in some of our listening area, KCHU tries to offer a wide variety of entertainment, including diverse music options, humor, and talk shows.
-We also participate in the Emergency Broadcast System.
+As a public station in Alaska, KCHU may broadcast messages and announcements for remote listeners who do not have phones or other methods of communication known as “bush messages.”
+Because KCHU is the only radio station available in some of the listening area, KCHU tries to offer a wide variety of entertainment, including diverse music options, news and educational programs.
+KCHU also participates in the Emergency Broadcast System.

 KCHU presently serves Valdez, Glennallen, Copper Center, Cordova, the Native Village of Tatitlek, Ellamar, Chenega Bay, Whittier, McCarthy, Tok, and all of the Wrangell St Elias National Park.